 An elaborate and whimsical metalwork gate was added in the 1930s.
-Set within an ivy-and-lichen covered moon gateway it acts as a perfect precursor to the combination of traditional and contemporary planting within the walled garden.
+Set within an ivy-and-lichen covered moon gateway, it acts as a perfect precursor to the combination of traditional and contemporary planting within the walled garden.

 Head gardener Ben Pope has worked in partnership with designer Arne Maynard and introduced many innovations of his own to this garden.
-Here he offer five tips to make the most of a winter garden.
+Here he offers five tips to make the most of a winter garden.

 • The layout of the garden and its paths can have as much visual interest as topiary and hedges.
 Straight lines encourage the eye to move quickly, while curves are more gentle and leisurely.
 Sharp corners attract attention and can act as visual resting places.

 Make the most of low winter sun

 • In low, winter sun you can engineer dramatic effects that exploit the bright highlights and long shadows of trees, topiary and garden structure.

 • Repetition is a useful tool.
 Repeating various shapes, surfaces and materials around the garden will encourage the eye to link different spaces together, reinforcing the underlying sense of movement and interest.

 • Contrast textures in your planting as much as your hard landscaping.
 For example, the bones of miscanthus and sedums work particularly well when sited close to the smooth surfaces of well-clipped topiary and hedges.